andresgomezfrr/normalizer/docs/_posts/2017-02-14-mapper-functions.md

 ### <a name="simpleMapper"></a> SimpleMapper [ [Top](#index) ]

-The SimpleMapper is a function that allows us to simplify the JSON Object into one level.
+The SimpleMapper is a function that allows us to simplify the JSON Object into one level or to delete fields.
 It also selects different fields from JSON Object and renames it.
-The not selected fields will be removed.

 ```json
 {